ibmcloud-tech-canada/ibmcloud-gc-guardrails-accelerator/README.md

-# Government of Canada Guadrails Accelerator for IBM Cloud
+# Government of Canada Guardrails Accelerator for IBM Cloud

 ## Overview